MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 ## Additional features available to apps with package identity

-Some modern Windows experiences are available only in desktop apps that have [package identity](/uwp/schemas/appxpackage/uapmanifestschema/element-identity).
+Some modern Windows experiences are available only to desktop apps that have [package identity](/uwp/schemas/appxpackage/uapmanifestschema/element-identity) at runtime.
 These features include certain Windows Runtime APIs, package extensions, and UWP components.
-For more information, see [Features that require package identity](modernize-packaged-apps.md).
+For more info, see [Features that require package identity](modernize-packaged-apps.md).

-There are several ways to grant identity to a desktop app:

-* Package it in an [MSIX package](/windows/msix/desktop/desktop-to-uwp-root).
-MSIX is a modern app package format that provides a universal packaging experience for all Windows apps, WPF, Windows Forms and Win32 apps.
-It provides a robust installation and updating experience, a managed security model with a flexible capability system, support for the Microsoft Store, enterprise management, and many custom distribution models.
-For more information, see [Package desktop applications](/windows/msix/desktop/desktop-to-uwp-root) in the MSIX documentation.
-* If you are unable to adopt MSIX packaging for deploying your desktop app, starting in Windows 10, version 2004, you can grant package identity by creating a *sparse MSIX package* that contains only a package manifest.
-For more information, see [Grant package identity to an unpackaged app](grant-identity-to-nonpackaged-apps.md).

 <a id="desktop-uwp-controls"></a>